detsam/indepstate-cc/app/config/README.md

 Changes in `config/order-cards.json` (and other files) take effect on the next application start.
 The `config` directory under the local data path is ignored by git so personal settings aren't tracked.
-The loader logs which configuration files are used to `logs/app.txt` in the local data path; set the `CONFIG_LOG` environment variable to `0` or `false` to disable this logging.
+To log which configuration files are used to `logs/app.txt` in the local data path, set the `CONFIG_LOG` environment variable to `1` or `true` (logging is disabled by default).

 ## Loading configuration in code